U.S. measles outbreak worsens, spreads to 30 states

 The study found no evidence of a link between the MMR vaccine and autism or an increased risk for these disorders—even among high-risk kids.

 A more recent 2020 review of existing studies publish in Frontiers in Microbiology also found no causal link between the MMR vaccine and autism—or autoimmune disease or a weakened immune system for that matter.
 The researchers warned, however, that the misinformation surrounding vaccine safety does pose a threat to children’s lives around the world.
 They emphasized that life-saving vaccines are the reason why most people do not have first-hand experience of the devastating consequences of many vaccine-preventable diseases.
+Kids who miss out on routine immunization are at risk for these infections, including diphtheria, tetanus, pertussis, and varicella (chicken pox).

-Yes, measles can be dangerous—even deadly
+Yes, getting measles is serious—even deadly

 The most common side effects of the MMR include mild rash, fever, or temporary discomfort in the arm where the shot was given.
 By comparison, getting measles is far worse and more serious.
 Measles is a highly contagious respiratory illness that can cause severe complications.
-One in five cases requires hospitalization, and about three in every 1,000 cases is deadly.
+One in five cases requires hospitalization, and about three in every 1,000 cases are deadly.

+Measles symptoms usually appear seven to 14 days after exposure.
+But they are considered contagious four days before they show signs of infection.
 An infected person will develop a fever and fatigue.
 Before long, they will start to cough and get a runny nose.
 They may also have conjunctivitis, also known as pinkeye.

 About two days after these symptoms appear, tiny white spots, called Koplik spots, may form inside their mouth.
 Three to five days after symptoms begin, patients will break out in the characteristic red measles rash.
 First, it will appear on their face before spreading to their chest, arms, legs, and feet.
 At this point, their fever may spike to more than 104 degrees Fahrenheit.
+Those infected may continue to be contagious or spread the virus to others for four days after the rash appears.

 Measles can also cause ear infections, diarrhea, and pneumonia.
 More rarely, it can lead to encephalitis (inflammation of the brain), which may be fatal.
 This risk for serious complications or death resulting from a measles infection is greater for infants than young children or adults.